-With three other stewardship agencies, TSBC co-sponsored the production and delivery of four Voices of Nature concerts in Surrey and Burnaby in March 2013.
-Voices of Nature is an innovative program that combines music and ecological education and is designed to reach children in elementary school, their teachers and families.
-The program focuses on environmental stewardship, sending out the strong message that reducing and managing waste is the key way to protect nature in our daily lives.
+With three other stewardship agencies, TSBC co-sponsored the production and delivery of the Voices of Nature concerts in 2014.
+Voices of Nature is an innovative program that combines music and ecological education and is designed to reach children in elementary school, their teachers and their families.
+The program focuses on environmental stewardship, sending a strong message that the key to protecting nature in our daily lives is by reducing and managing waste.
 The program is developed and delivered by the Artist Response Team from Vancouver.
-TSBC has committed to sponsorship of this program again in 2014, this time with a link directly to the collection events.
-Each school participating in the program will be given the opportunity to access funds from TSBC in return for promoting a collection event in their neighbourhood.
+Unfortunately, due to the BC-wide school teachers strike, only the concert in Duncan could proceed, with the remainder deferred to 2015.